DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Delete** - Remove `dD-Larger Splatter Size.esp` and `dD-Reduced Splatter Size.esp`.

-*This fix is going to help us resolve weird blood sqare effect.*
+*This fix is going to help us resolve weird blood sqare effect, which sometimes appear, when blood is on a surface.*

 ### [Bright Waterfall Fix for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/37956)